LPAndersson/SIML/docs/02-bayesian.md

 $$
 \int_{-\infty}^\infty p(\theta)d\theta = \infty,
 $$
 for every choice of $c$.
-Then $p$ is said to be an improper prior.
+Then $p$ is said to be an *improper prior*.
 Although a little curious, we can still perform the Bayesian inference program.
-Now the posterior distribution is
+The posterior distribution is
 $$
 p(\theta \mid x) \propto L(\theta)p(\theta) \propto L(\theta).
 $$